sinch/net-ConferenceCalling/readme.md

 Deploy and take it for test spin.

 ## Manage Conference Participants
-Another cool eature we have is to lits the participants in a conference and manage their mic and even kick them out.
-Lets start by listing everyone in a conference, in home controller add an action called details.
+Another cool feature we have is to list the participants in a conference and manage their mic and even kick them out.
+Let’s start by listing everyone in a conference, in home controller add an action called details.
 ```csharp
 public async Task<ActionResult> Details(int id) {
     var model = new ConferenceDetailsViewModel();